-SeaPort Enhanced (SeaPort-e) is a contracting vehicle which provides the Navy Virtual SYSCOM (VS) Commanders (NAVAIR, NAVSEA, NAVSUP, and SPAWAR) with an integrated, fast, and cost-effective approach to contracting for Engineering, Financial, and Program Management support services.
+SeaPort Enhanced (SeaPort-e) is a contracting vehicle that provides the Navy Virtual SYSCOM (VS) Commanders (NAVAIR, NAVSEA, NAVSUP, and SPAWAR) with an integrated, fast, and cost-effective approach to contracting for Engineering, Financial, and Program Management support services.

 Founded in 1985, IEM is an award-winning woman-owned business that solves complex problems through risk-based technology for the homeland security, emergency management, defense, and information technology markets.

-As a SeaPort-e prime, IEM brings to the table more than two decades of contracting experience with the military, all levels of government, and the private sector.
+As a SeaPort-e prime, IEM brings to the table nearly three decades of contracting experience with the military, all levels of government, and the private sector.
 Our SeaPort-e team is comprised of carefully assembled technical resources that are ready to meet the demands of SeaPort-e customers.
 Our team members represent the following business categories: small disadvantaged business, woman-owned small business, HUBZone small business, veteran-owned/service-disabled veteran-owned small business, small business, and large business.
 Ensuring exceptional customer outcomes in all seven geographic SeaPort-e contract regions and 20 of SeaPort-e’s functional areas, the following IEM Team Members are eager to perform on the SeaPort-e contract:

 - Anautics, Inc.